Composing $\alpha$-Gauss and logistic maps: Gradual and sudden transitions to chaos: Final remarks

 While the logistic map and the recently introduced $\alpha$-Gauss map have been studied separately, our work couples these models for the first time in what we call the $\alpha$-Gauss-Logistic ($\alpha$GL) map.
 Our model exhibits a rich phenomenology.

-For $\alpha<1$ our system undergoes a Feigenbaum-like scenario (period-doubling bifurcation cascade), progressively bifurcating until reaching a chaotic regime.
-For $1 \leq \alpha <2 $, the system displays an abrupt transition from the regular regime to chaos without any intermediate period-doubling stages.
+For $\alpha<1$ the $\alpha$GL map undergoes multiple sequential bifurcation cascades.
+For each cascade we note a Feigenbaum-like scenario with progressive period-doubling until reaching a chaotic regime.
+For $1 \leq \alpha <2 $, the system displays an abrupt transition from the regular regime to chaos without period-doubling stages.

-We observe a manifestation of robust chaos~\cite{Banerjee1998,ZeraouliaSprott2011} for $\alpha \geq 1$, characterized by an absence of islands of stability.
+We find a manifestation of robust chaos~\cite{Banerjee1998,ZeraouliaSprott2012} for $\alpha \geq 1$, characterized by an absence of islands of stability.
 This feature is not present for $\alpha<1$ where the chaotic attractor is interspersed by periodic windows and exhibits a nonmonotonic Lyapunov exponent.

+In the case where $\alpha = 0$, the proposed model transforms into an \emph{extended logistic map}.
+This new model features a parameter $r$ that is no longer confined to a specific interval, yet $x_t$ remain within the unit interval.
+This distinguishes it from prior generalizations of the logistic map \cite{radwan2013some,borujeni2015modified,lawnik2017generalized,da2017route,sayed2017generalized,leonel2019allee,hamada2025investigating,zhang2025chaos,abdellah2025generalized}.
+For our extended logistic map, we have successfully obtained analytical solutions that precisely delineate the parameter region of $r$ where both fixed points and 2-cycles can be located.

 For the special case $\alpha = 1$, we obtain several analytical results including an explicit expression for the Lyapunov exponent given by $\lambda_{\alpha=1} = \ln r$.
 A complete regime diagram for $\alpha = 1$ shows chaotic phases with or without gaps.
 We prove the unexpected emergence of the golden ratio $\Phi$ as the parameter threshold marking the end of the largest prominent gap in the $\alpha = 1$ regime diagram.